pdxdave/Graphs/README.md

 #### Breadth first algorithm
 * A starting vertex.
 In a tree it would be the root node.
 In an undirected graph we'd have a labled vertex to start at.
 * Uses a que: first in, first out.
+* If you know the solutions is close to the root, this is a good way to go